houmain/crown/libs/wajic/README.md

 const char* file = (const char*)WaFileMallocRead("MYFILE", &size); // allocate memory and read the full file (optional start/offset) free(file); // free the memory allocated by WaFileMallocRead
 ```

+It is also possible to embed all files in a directory.

+`node wajicup.js EmbedFile.wasm EmbedFile.wasm -embed somedir/ ../path/to/somedir/`

 Check the [EmbedFile sample](https://wajic.github.io/samples/?EmbedFile) and the implementation in [wajic_file.h](wajic_file.h).